Contents

 Choosing the right cloud platform is decisive.
 You need a solution that’s scalable, secure, compatible with your business tools, and capable of keeping pace with your growth.

+Planning involves structuring the deployment: number of users, integration priorities, human resources mobilized.
 A Forrester study revealed that a company that deployed Webex Contact Center achieved a 262% return on investment in 13 months, with a net value of $6.8 million.(source)

 3. Integration of technological tools